kristerw/smtgcc/README.md

 ```
 Another way to verify such optimizations is to write the test in GIMPLE and pass the `-fgimple` flag to the compiler.

 It is good practice to check with `-fdump-tree-ssa` that the IR used by the tool looks as expected.

+### Limitations
+smtgcc-check-refine has the same limitations as smtgcc-tv.

 # Environment variables
  * `SMTGCC_VERBOSE` — Print debug information while running.
 Valid value 0-2, higher value prints more information (Default: 0)
  * `SMTGCC_TIMEOUT` — SMT solver timeout (Default: 120000)
  * `SMTGCC_MEMORY_LIMIT` — SMT solver memory use limit in megabytes (Default: 10240)

-# Limitations
-Some of the major limitations in the current version:
-* Function calls are not implemented.
-* Exceptions are not implemented.
-* Only tested on C and C++ source code.
-* Irreducible loops are not handled.
-* Memory semantics is not correct
-  - Strict aliasing does not work, so you must pass `-fno-strict-aliasing` to the compiler.
-  - Handling of pointer provenance is too restrictive.
-  - ...